 Shepherd's Pie is really not much more than a baked meat and vegetable casserole topped with potatoes, often using leftovers.
+It's a little like a beef pot pie made with ground beef instead of roast meat.
 To the best of my knowledge, Shepherd's Pie in the U.S. is actually what would be considered Cottage Pie on the other side of the pond.
-Gastronomically speaking, an authentic Shepherd's pie is traditionally made using lamb, since, well, that is the animal most associated with a shepherd.
+Gastronomically speaking, an authentic Shepherd's pie is traditionally made using lamb, hence the name since, well, that is the animal most associated with a shepherd.
 Cottage Pie is a similar version made with beef.

 Saturday, April 21, 2012

 |This super easy method of steaming corn uses un-husked corn, cooked in your microwave, and results in a clean cob with no silk left behind, and corn that is tender-crisp and ready to eat!
 Includes video.|

 Microwave Steamed CornLet me repeat that.
 Fresh, steamed, hot corn on the cob, ready to eat, with no, that's ZERO husking at all, about 4 minutes per ear (depending on your microwave), and you do not have to deal with those pesky silks that are impossible to get off!
 You will have a clean cob with no work, and no silks.
 Okay... you might find like one single stray silk that stuck to the cob, but that will be about it.
 Seriously.

 |Baby back ribs, rubbed with a mixture of spices and herbs, brushed with your favorite barbecue sauce, and cooked to perfection - in your crockpot!
 Pictured here with creamed corn and a simple summer salad of cucumber, onion and tomato.|